GautamDeepak/EMM/EMM_Prac_06.md

 ![Figure 3.
 Change EVI Northern Australia](Prac06/change_evi.png)

-4. The above figure is simply the difference between the recent and reference vegetation condition.
-What we really want is some measure of the anomaly through time.
-Lets create a function that calculate and define anomalies (departure from the long-term average) by subtracting the reference mean from *each of the more recent images*.
+4. The above figure is simply the difference between the recent and reference vegetation conditions.
+What we want is some measure of the anomaly through time.
+Let us create a function that calculates and define anomalies (departure from the long-term average) by subtracting the reference mean from *each of the more recent images*.

 ```JavaScript
 // Function to subtract the meanReference each of the more recent images.